 We lease certain facilities and various office equipment under non-cancellable operating leases with terms in excess of one year.
-Rental expense, including short term leases, maintenance charges and taxes on leased facilities, was approximately \$8.3 million, \$7.1 million and \$6.7 million for fiscal years 2015, 2014 and 2013, respectively.
+Rental expense, including short term leases, maintenance charges and taxes on leased facilities, was approximately \$8.3 million, \$8.3 million and \$7.1 million for fiscal years 2016, 2015 and 2014, respectively.

-Future minimum lease payments under these leases and scheduled sublease payments as of June 30, 2015 are as follows:
+Future minimum lease payments under these leases as of June 30, 2016 are as follows: